25 Years Ago: Billy Idol Leaps to the Future With ‘Cyberpunk’

-While ‘Shock to the System’ was a minor hit, cresting at the upper reaches of Billboard's Mainstream Rock chart, the album barely cracked the Top 50, falling off the Top 200 in less than two months and bringing a quick, undignified end to Idol's promotion plans for the record — which was a shame, because whatever the music's merits (editor’s note: some of us really like it!), Idol's genuine excitement for the technology pointed the way toward a lot of the recording, production, and promotion methods that would come to dominate the record industry in the decades to follow.
+While "Shock to the System" was a minor hit, cresting at the upper reaches of Billboard's Mainstream Rock chart, the album barely cracked the Top 50, falling off the Top 200 in less than two months and bringing a quick, undignified end to Idol's promotion plans for the record -- which was a shame, because whatever the music's merits, Idol's genuine excitement for the technology pointed the way toward a lot of the recording, production, and promotion methods that would come to dominate the record industry in the decades to follow.

 Watch Billy Idol's 'Shock to the System' Video